Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 Additionally, magical armor can reduce some damage from magical abilities.
 Regular armor cannot block blunt or magical damage.

+#### Armor Rating
+Your Armor Rating (AR) is the amount of damage you block when a [[Combat Mechanics#Piercing Damage |piercing damage]] attack lands.
+This is calculated by summing all armor currently equipped to you.
+For example - a character equipped with Heavy Bronze Armor and a Corinthian Helmet has an AR of 2 (Bronze armor) + 3 (Corinthian Helmet) = 5.

 #### Critical Damage:
 When rolling for damage, if one of the dice you roll hits the maximum (4 for d4, 6 for d6, etc.), roll it again and deal extra damage.
 Can only re-roll once. (if you roll 1d4 and get 4, then roll 1d4 to get 4 again, you do not roll again)